-Measures from the course evaluations and the annual programme evaluations are implemented in the annual process for planning of studies.
+Initiatives from the course evaluations and the annual programme evaluations are implemented in the annual process for planning of studies.

 In the light of the periodic evaluations of programmes of study, phasing out or change of existing programmes must be considered.
-'Requirements for studies' and accompanying guides describe the process, requirements for procedures and content.
+'Requirements for programmes of study' and accompanying guides describe the process, requirements for procedures and content.

-When new programmes of study are established, the requirements specified in 'Requirements for studies' and accompanying guides must be met.
+When new programmes of study are established, the requirements specified in 'Requirements for programmes of study' and accompanying guides must be met.
 How the new programme contributes to fulfilling NTNU's strategy is one of the aspects that must be highlighted.